router5/router5.github.io/_guides/middleware.md

 ## Registering middleware functions

+A middleware is a function taking a router instance and returning a function which will be called on each transition (unless a transition failed at the _canActivate_ or _canDeactivate_ state).

 A middleware function can return a boolean for synchronous results, a promise or call a done callback for asynchronous operations.
 If it returns false, a rejected promise or a callback with an error, it will fail the transition.